See what the IHS Markit Score report has to say about Noble Energy Inc.

 - Economic output in this company's sector is contracting

-Short interest is low for NBL with fewer than 5% of shares on loan.
-Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 20.
+Short interest is moderate for NBL with between 5 and 10% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 26.

 ETF/Index ownership | Positive